sunpy/ndcube/joss_paper/paper.md

 A network benefit of ndcube is that it standardizes the APIs for handling astronomical coordinate-aware N-D data.
-Adoption across astronomy and heliophysics helps scientists to more easily work with data from different missions and sub-fields of astronomy.
+Adoption across astronomy and heliophysics helps scientists to more easily work with data from different missions and sub-communities.
 This can help facilitate synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.